| Lesson 10 || Drawing a class diagram |

 Therefore, the next step in your course project is to take a look at the real-world entities that you listed, define the classes, and create class diagrams for the classes you have defined.

 The class diagram in the Unified Modeling Language (UML) is a type of static structure diagram that describes the structure of a system.
 It contains the classes of the system, their attributes,

 operations and the relationships among the classes.
 The class diagram is the main building block of object oriented modeling.

 It is the most common starting point for software architects and developers when designing a system.

-The class diagram is a static diagram.
-It represents the static view of an application and is not only used for visualizing, describing and documenting different aspects of a system,
+The class diagram is a static diagram and represents the static view of an application and is not only used for describing and documenting different aspects of a system,

 but also for constructing executable code of the software application.

-The class diagram describes the attributes and operations of a class and also the constraints imposed on the system.
+The class diagram describes the attributes and operations of a class as well as the constraints imposed on the system.

 Class diagrams are widely used in the modeling of object oriented systems